pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 has its own repository.

 Pulp uses a version scheme x.y.z.
-Pulp's branching strategy is designed for development of bugfixes for older "x.y" release streams without interfering with development or contribution of new features for "x" and "x.y" releases.
+Pulp's branching strategy is designed for bugfix development for older "x.y" release streams without interfering with development or contribution of new features to a future, unreleased "x" or "x.y" release.
+This strategy encourages a clear separation of bugfixes and features as encouraged by `Semantic Versioning` <http://semver.org/>`_.

 master
 ------

 This is the latest bleeding-edge code.
 All new feature work should be done out of this branch.
-Typically this is the development branch for "x" and "x.y" releases.
+Typically this is the development branch for future, unreleased "x" or "x.y" release.

 Release Branches